amethon/www/_reflections/journal2.md

 Throughout the evening, the crew and I shared stories and insights about the journey.
 I was struck by the sense of unity and shared purpose that exists among us.
 Henri, one of the deck crew members, surprised us with a lively and energetic performance on the accordion, bringing cheer and enthusiasm to the evening.

-As I retire to my berth, I am grateful for the sense of community and shared purpose among the crew.
+As I retire to my berth, I am thankful for the sense of solidarity and common purpose among the crew.
 Whether working together to accomplish a mission or simply enjoying a moment of leisure, we are all united in our pursuit of exploration and discovery.

 Until next time,